 While I recorded everything in my brain in great detail as my nerve endings were shot to hell.

 He's been touchier than normal ever since this whole thing started but we were touching each other now of our own volition.
 The tension was driving me crazy.
 I could tell it was making him nuts too.
 There were moments when we grin at each other from across the table and end up just staring while the rest of my old crowd hooted and hollered about something we weren't paying attention to.

 That, right there, was enough to freak me out.
 A classic rom-com cliché scene.
 Come on.
 I've never had that kind of crazy connection with anyone, even with Justin.
 It was the sort of complete horse shit that 13-year olds fell for.
 And I was too old to believe in the hot-arrogant-guy-falls-for-bitchy-frenemy fairy tale.
 But I had no idea what to expect because we were breaching unknown territory.
 I've never been on the business end of a matchstick.

 I broke eye contact, i.e. eye fucking, each and every time.
 I had to.
 I was at the point of not caring where our actions would lead us and it was that slight moment of recklessness that always made me pull back and think about what we were doing.
-Because that's who I am.
+Because that's who I was.
 I always found the crooked tile that threw off the whole floor design.
 The cynic in me continued to take an almost indignant stance that it was all too good to be true.
 If I returned any of the gazillion messages Toni left on my voice mail, she would just cement the idea that I was in over my head.
-Why was I stressing about this anyway?
-Brent and I haven't even talked about whatever the hell this is yet.
+Why was I stressing about it anyway?
+Brent and I haven't even talked about whatever the hell this was yet.

 Yeah, that might be the only thing that was holding me back from jumping the guy.